build-systems/toolbox/README.md

 https://buildsystems.netlify.app/

-Web App developed in Angular and deployed in Netlify It still has to merge with buildsystems.de
+Web App developed in Angular and deployed in Netlify.

+It still has to merge with buildsystems.de